Tiger Stadium (Louisiana): Testimonials

 LSU prefers night games in Tiger Stadium with its opponents, but television coverage requires that many contests be played in the afternoons.
 The university is conflicted between maximizing its potential to win and needed advertising revenues from television coverage.
 As explained by Chet Hilburn in The Mystique of Tiger Stadium: 25 Greatest Games: The Ascension of LSU Football, "The Tigers are apt to win more games at night in Tiger Stadium but the university takes in much more revenue for a day game televised by CBS because of the Southeastern Conference contract with the network is so lucrative."

 In 2008, as Alabama narrowly defeated LSU, Wright Thompson of ESPN.com described Tiger Stadium as "the best place in the world to watch a sporting event."

 In 2013, the NCAA ranked Tiger Stadium as the loudest stadium in all of college football.

 In 2014, the No. 3-ranked Ole Miss Rebels played the No. 24-ranked LSU Tigers on October 25.
 After the Tigers held the Rebels to only 7 points in a 10–7 victory, Ole Miss quarterback Bo Wallace stated, "It's a crazy atmosphere.
 This is the craziest place I've played."

+In 2024, ESPN.com published the results of a poll of 14 of their college football writers for the "best stadiums in the sport."
+The writers picked their top 20 stadiums, and points were awarded based on placement.
+Tiger Stadium was awarded first place in the poll with a score of 247 points out of a possible total of 280.
+Writer Chris Low included a note that "Soaking up the atmosphere on a Saturday night in Tiger Stadium is pure nirvana for football fans."